StevenTimeTW/Demo_CodeOcean/README.md

 ### Manage Computational Research | Baby-Step

-- Create data, code, and result repo. | Don't put them all together !
+- Create data, code, and result repo. | Don't put all the files together !
 - Name your variables properly
 - Add description on your data, metadata, and methods.